the-laurel/chain-proposals/evmos/AcademicProjects.md

           - Decentralized Ledger
             - Blockchain Technologies

-But Blockchain tech has obvious relationships with governance, ethics, Economics, etc. So, when we put it at root level, the immediate next level will have to be the linked Sciences (including Computer Science)
+But Blockchain tech has obvious relationships with governance, ethics, Economics, etc. So, when we put it at the root level, the immediate next level will have to be the linked Sciences (including Computer Science)

 - Blockchain Technologies
   - Mathematics